HeineEH/FYS-STK3155-4155_Project1/README.md

 Notebook "OLS&Ridge" cover implementation of the OLS and Ridge methods applied on the Runge function.
 The code produce Figure 3, 4, and 5 in the PDF report file.

 Notebook "GradientDecent" cover implementation of Gradient Decent and produce Figure 6 in the report.

 Notebook "GradientDecent" cover implementation of Gradient Decent and produce Figure 6 in the report.

 Notebook "GradientDecent" cover implementation of Gradient Decent and produce Figure 6 in the report.

-(We are not done yet so we will fill in later)

 To run code:
 -Clone repository